 Today there is no inexpensive and easy way for SMEs, startups and hobbyists to develop their own ASICs and bringing them to the market.
-All the silicon manufacturing nowadays is in the hands of a few big companies which play their monopoly of lone capability of manufacturing microchips by charging around 20'000 USD per prototype and letting an engineer wait for months until he can test his design physically.
+All the silicon manufacturing nowadays is in the hands of a few big companies which play their monopoly of lone capability of manufacturing microchips by charging around 2'000 USD per prototype and letting an engineer wait for months until she/he can test her/his design physically.
 Additionally the EDA tools for designing chips are unaffordable for most start ups.
 We intend to change that!

-Since at least the introduction of the Intel management engine the concerns about the trustworthyness of our CPUs is raising.
-By providing a fully open process and technology node which allows to publish the entire layout on GitHub, the doors for entirely free CPU platforms are being pushed open which allow for a full security audit down to the transistor level.
-Which means no more possible hidden hardware backdoors for intelligence agencies.
+Since at least the introduction of the Intel Management Engine and the emergence of Spectre and Meltdown, the concerns about the trustworthiness and security of CPUs in our computers, smartphones and other devices is raising.
+By providing a fully open process and technology node which allows to publish the entire layout, the doors for entirely free CPU platforms are being pushed open which allow for a full security audit down to the transistor level.
+Which means increased assurance of security via peer review and no more hidden hardware backdoors for intelligence agencies.

 12/16/2017: There will be a lightning talk about this project at Chaos Communication Congress 34c3.

 from: 2018-05-19 Sat 12h

 Studied electrical engineering but realized that there were no interesting jobs to be done in Switzerland.
 So he ventured out to China in order find his fortune there.
 In this new world he found all the thrilling engineering problems, he ever wanted to solve, and now tackles the final frontier: Semiconductor manufacturing.

 Software developer for 25 years.
 Security and Cryptography enthusiast.

 In business for 20 years, worked for a Samsung subsidiary, later freelancing for Intel Mobile Communication, Infineon Chipcard, Globalfoundries and many others as ASIC Designer.